By Joanne Jeffries. Last Updated 19th October 2021. Welcome to our guide on accident at work compensation in Scotland.

 - Care costs.
 Some injuries mean that the claimant needs professional care to assist them while they’re recovering.
 If that happens, the cost could be something a solicitor would look to claim back

 - Lost income.
 If you have to take sick pay while you recover from your injuries, which is less than you’d normally earn, you could claim the difference back.
-If you need time off in the future, you could claim for future lost income too
+If you need time off in the future, you could claim for future loss of earnings too

 - Personal property damage.
 If any item of your own property is damaged during your accident at work, you might be able to include the cost of replacing the item in your claim